SuperUtes working on wheel arch gap

 As well as the change from turbo diesel engines to a control LS3 V8, the SuperUtes now ride on 18-inch wheels which are wrapped in Yokohama Advan tyres, instead of the 20-inch hoops of old.

-While that is a more race car-like specification, it has also created the unusual sight of large gaps between tyre and wheel arch on most of models which are represented in the series.
+While that is a more race car-like specification, it has also created the unusual sight of large gaps between tyre and wheel arch on most of the models which are represented in the series.

 According to V8 SuperUte technical advisor Luke Sieders, that will be fixed with the addition of some more bodywork pieces during the season.